iamnbutler/iamnbutler.github.io/posts/2021-03-26-home-office-setup-the-hardware.md

 Smaller monitor for VC

-I don't have a specific recommendation here, as most of these are from generic brands, but having a small (13~15") portable monitor for second screen things like music, as well as a dedicate VC is pretty handy.
+I don't have a specific recommendation here, as most of these are from generic brands, but having a small (13~15"") portable monitor for second screen things like music, as well as a dedicate VC is pretty handy.
 Ideally one with VESA compatible mounting holes is ideal (like [this](https://www.banggood.com/PORPOISE-HT-1330XT-13_3-Inch-1080P-Type-C-Portable-Computer-Monitor-Gaming-Display-Screen-for-Smartphone-Tablet-Laptop-Game-Consoles-p-1666109.html?p=1D22009628395201703K&custlinkid=1507010&cur_warehouse=CN) one) so you can put it on a monitor arm or VESA stand.
 Your webcam/mic/etc can also sit on top of this to get a better angle.

 Something like a [Portal](https://portal.facebook.com/products/) can also work here if you want a flexible dedicated calling device.
 Downside: Not mountable.
-(Disclaimer: I've worked for Facebook.)
+(Disclaimer: I've worked for Facebook, though not on Portal.)

-### Monitor Stands, Arms & Risers
+### Monitor Stands

 [Wood Desk Shelf](https://grovemade.com/product/wood-desk-shelf/?initial=342) – [Grovemade](https://grovemade.com/)